Sheridan-Stable/bursty-term-measure/README.md

 - MyISAM (543 stopwords, [download page](https://dev.mysql.com/doc/refman/8.0/en/fulltext-stopwords.html "12.9.4 Full-Text Stopwords: Stopwords for MyISAM Search Indexes")) stored locally at `genia/0-raw-data/myisam-stopwords.txt`

 The subset of 417 (out of 989) stopwords occurring in the GENIA data is used in an exploratory analysis described below.
 No preprocessing is required.

+## Toy Example

+To reproduce the toy example results of Table 4, run the `toy-example/toy-example-table.ipynb` notebook.

 ## GENIA Term Coprus Numerical Experiment Tables